department-of-veterans-affairs/next-build/README.md

 To generate the static pages for https://va.gov, run `yarn export`.
 This command will generate static pages for all paths that next-build is aware of.

-To use the redis cache during your static build, run the following command before running `yarn export`:
+To use the redis cache during your static build, run `yarn redis` before running `yarn export`.

+This will start [redis](https://redis.io/) in a docker container via

 ```sh
 docker run --name next-redis -p 6379:6379 -d redis
 ```

-This will start [redis](https://redis.io/) in a docker container that can be reached from your localhost (e.g. `redis://localhost:6379`).
+This container can be reached from your localhost (e.g. `redis://localhost:6379`).
+You can interact directly with the redis container by running `yarn redis:cli`.
 For more on how this project uses redis, check the [caching readme](READMEs/caching.md).

 ## Documentation (WIP)